 Consumers will also be put off by payment forms which are too long.
-Keep questions rudimentary and also consider features such as a postcode finder and numerical calendar to make things as user-friendly as possible.
+Keep questions rudimentary.
+Consider features such as a postcode finder and numerical calendar to make things as user-friendly as possible.

 3. Streamline your content

-Put simply, you have a lot less space on a mobile screen than you do on a desktop, or even a tablet.
+Put simply, you have less space on a mobile screen than you do on a desktop or a tablet.
 There’s less room for distractions, such as pop-up ads or external links.
-Padding out your content with too many added extras will make your pages look cluttered and visually unappealing to a consumer.
+Padding out your content with too many added extras makes pages cluttered and visually unappealing to a consumer.

 In addition, if they’re too busy being distracted by ads and banners then they’re less likely to be doing that one thing you’ve brought them to your website to do: convert.
-Keep your mobile webpages as clean and simple as possible and only prioritise the most relevant content in order to see the highest conversion rates.
+Make mobile webpages clean and simple and only prioritise the most relevant content in order to see the highest conversion rates.

 4. Condense your navigation options